hoshomoh/CSVUtils/README.md

 The `CsvConverter` and `CsvValidator` were written in isolation of each other so, that they can be used seperately if need arise.
 The `CsvConverter` expects a valid file path and an array of validation rule(s) and in turn an array of all, valid and invalid data can be accessed.

-The `CsvValidator` on the other hand expects a valid folder path, data to be written into either `JSON` or `XML` as an array, and in turn write the file in the folder specified.
+The `CsvValidator` on the other hand expects a valid folder path, array of data to be written into either `JSON` or `XML`, and in turn write the file in the folder specified.

 ### Documentation